How Retailers can Pivot from Pandemic Recovery to Profitable Growth: A Lesson from SXSW 2021

 Ultimately, both Baiju and Allison agreed that retailers need to adapt to a new normal post-pandemic, and quickly developing a culture of customer obsession will be critical to their success.

-Learn more about SXSW 2021, and how Connexity can help retailers to recover post-pandemic, by scheduling some time with Julian.
+Learn more about SXSW 2021, and how Connexity can help retailers to recover post-pandemic, by scheduling some time with Chelsea.